 The risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-At year-end, the City did not maintain their letter of credit.
-As a result, at year-end, the City did not maintain their letter of credit.
-As a result, \$16,252 of their investments held in certificates of deposit were uncollateralized.
+At year-end, the City was not exposed to a concentration of credit risk.

 b.
 Credit Risk

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The ratings of securities by nationally recognized rating agencies are designed to give an indication of credit risk.
 At year end, the City was not significantly exposed to credit risk.